Spin the Wheel (game show): Round 3: Build Your Wheel

 Two spaces each of $1 million and "Back to Zero" are placed on the wheel, the latter wiping out the entire bank if they are hit, and penalty spaces of up to $200,000 are added as well.
-The wheel now displays four sets of four low-value spaces each ($1 to $1,000), which the contestant may try to change during this round.
+The wheel now displays four sets of four low-value blue spaces each ($1 to $1,000), which the contestant may try to change during this round.
 After seeing the first few words of a question, they choose one of four amounts to play for ($250,000, $500,000, $1 million, or $2 million); each value may only be used once.
 The entire question is then asked, with four answer choices.
-A correct answer allows the contestant to apply the chosen amount to one set of low-value spaces, either placing all of it on one space or spreading it evenly across two or more.
+A correct answer allows the contestant to apply the chosen amount to one set of blue spaces, either placing all of it on one space or spreading it evenly across two or more.
 A miss turns some of the spaces into "Back to Zero" - one to four, in ascending order of the chosen values.
 The contestant then spins the wheel, and the bank is increased or reduced based on the result of the spin.
 Up to $8 million can be banked, and all changes made to the wheel carry over into the final round.

 Depending on the contestant's answers to the questions, the total number of "Back to Zero" spaces on the wheel at the end of this round can range from two to twelve.

 Round 4: Final Spins

 The contestant's partner is brought back onstage.
-Before each spin, the host makes a cash offer to quit the game, based on the amount in the bank and the risk of losing.
+Before each spin, the host makes a cash offer to quit the game, based on the amount in the bank (using an undisclosed calculation formula) and the risk of losing.
 The partner secretly decides whether or not to accept the offer, after which the contestant spins the wheel.

 The maximum value of penalty spaces in this round is increased to $500,000, and spaces are added to the wheel as follows: